eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Mainnet

+`Mainnet` is the main EOSIO blockchain under the `ChainID: aca376f206b8fc25a6ed44dbdc66547c36c6c33e3a119ffbeaef943642f0e906`.

+Since EOSIO software is open source and available for free, there may be many instances of it.

 * * *

 ### Merkle Tree

+A `Merkle Tree` is a tree in which every leaf node is labelled with the hash of a data block, and every non-leaf node is labelled with the cryptographic hash of the labels of its child nodes.
+Hash trees allow efficient and secure verification of the contents of large data structures.

 * * *

 ### Micro Fork

+A microfork occurs when a Block Producer begins to produce blocks with the same block height as a block that was recently produced.

 * * *

 ### Multi-Sig

+`Multisig` is a short term for multiple signatures.It’s used to describe the case in which one requires more than one account's permission to execute a transaction.

 * * *